 View our Small Group webpage.

 We accept people where they are and encourage them to go deeper in their relationship with Jesus.
-We believe that small groups - which we call Life Groups - are where this happens best.
+We believe that small groups - which we call Small Groups - are where this happens best.
 Click here to view our small groups webpage.

 Covenant holds occasional get together for women interested in connecting with one another and fostering a deeper relationship with Jesus.
 Events can include meals, learning, arts and crafts, and community service.
 Formerly known as Cup of Hope.

 Food, Fun, and Fellowship

 Food, Fun, and Fellowship is simply what it sounds like: a way for families connect with others around a table and through games.
 This event happens the first Sunday of the month following the second service.
 Bring yourself, your kids, a dish to share, and a compteitive or cheerful spirit.
 If games aren't your thing, no problem.
 Come out and cheer everyone else on.
 Questions?
 Contact Sabrina McAlister.